kannanjayachandran/AeroPulse/README.md

 # AeroPulse

+### An Interpretability-First Analysis of Airline Experience Drivers

+---

+## Overview

+**AeroPulse** is an exploratory analysis of approximately **5,000 airline customer reviews**, designed to answer a single, sharply defined question:

+> **When customers express sentiment about a specific aspect of their airline experience, how strongly is that sentiment associated with their overall satisfaction?**

+The core insight is deliberately counter-intuitive:

+> **The aspects customers talk about most are not necessarily the aspects that matter most.**

+This project separates **frequency** (visibility) from **influence** (impact), and focuses on the latter.

+---

 ## What This Project Is

-AeroPulse is an exploratory analysis of ~5,000 airline customer reviews designed to answer a single, precise question:
+AeroPulse is an **influence analysis**, not a predictive system.

-> **When customers mention a specific aspect of their experience, how much does that sentiment actually influence their overall satisfaction?**

-The insight: **the most talked-about issues are not always the most impactful ones.**

-### Why This Matters

-Airlines receive massive volumes of feedback.
-Conventional analysis defaults to "people complain about X, so fix X." This project challenges that logic by separating **frequency** (how often something is discussed) from **influence** (how much it actually matters).

-The result: actionable, defensible priorities grounded in data, not intuition.
+It is intentionally scoped to:
+- prioritize interpretability over automation
+- ground text analysis in observable rating behavior
+- surface *high-leverage experience dimensions* without black-box models

+The work is exploratory and explanatory by design, closer in spirit to an applied research notebook than a production ML pipeline.

 ---

+## What This Project Is *Not*

+To avoid over-claiming or false rigor, AeroPulse explicitly does **not**:

+- Claim causality
+- Build satisfaction or churn prediction models
+- Auto-discover aspects using embeddings or topic models
+- Optimize metrics such as accuracy or AUC
+- Generalize findings beyond the analyzed airline

+All conclusions are framed as **observed associations**, not causal effects.

+---

+## Dataset

+The analysis uses ~5,100 customer reviews scraped from `airlinequality.com` for **United Airlines**.
+Each review includes:

+- Free-text narrative feedback
+- Aspect-level ratings:
+  - Seat comfort
+  - Cabin staff
+  - Food & beverage
+  - Ground service
+  - Value for money
+- An overall satisfaction score
+- A binary recommendation flag

+### Known Biases (Explicitly Acknowledged)

+This dataset is **not representative of the full passenger population**.
+Key biases include:

+- Self-selection bias
+- Negativity bias
+- Non-uniform aspect rating completion

+Rather than attempting to “correct” these biases, the analysis treats them as part of the signal and focuses on **relative influence**, not absolute satisfaction levels.

+---

+## Methodological Principles

+Several design choices are central to the validity of the analysis:

+### 1. Aspect Anchoring
+All text analysis is explicitly anchored to the airline’s **existing rating dimensions**.
+No additional aspects are introduced, even if mentioned in text.

+This preserves alignment between:
+- what customers say
+- what customers score
+- what conclusions are drawn

+### 2. Interpretation of Missing Ratings
+Missing aspect ratings are treated as **non-salience**, not neutrality.

+- No rating imputation is performed
+- Aspect sentiment is computed **only when the aspect is explicitly mentioned in text**

+All influence estimates are therefore **conditional on aspect mention** and should be interpreted as *within-aspect contrasts*, not population-wide effects.

+### 3. Sentiment Extraction
+Sentiment is computed using **rule-based VADER**, applied at the **sentence level** and restricted to **aspect-relevant sentences only**.

+This avoids:
+- sentiment dilution across unrelated topics
+- hallucinated signal
+- opaque model behavior

+### 4. Influence Measurement
+Influence is measured using **directional lift**:

+> the change in mean overall satisfaction when aspect sentiment shifts from negative to positive

+Spearman correlation is reported only as supporting evidence, not as the primary signal.

+---

 ## Key Findings

+A consistent hierarchy of influence emerges:

-* **Food & beverage quality** is discussed rarely but drives disproportionate satisfaction gains
+- **Food & beverage quality** is discussed relatively infrequently, yet exhibits the **largest marginal impact** on overall satisfaction
-* **Cabin staff** acts as an emotional amplifier—critical for experience consistency
+- **Cabin staff behavior** acts as an emotional amplifier, contributing to polarized experiences
-* **Seat comfort** functions as a baseline requirement, not a differentiator
+- **Seat comfort** functions as a baseline requirement, where failures are heavily penalized
-* **Value for money** reflects overall judgment, not a direct operational lever
+- **Value for money** reflects retrospective judgment rather than a directly actionable operational lever

+Some dimensions operate as **“silent killers”**—low visibility, high impact.

 ---

-## What This Project Does (and Doesn't)

-✅ **Does:**
-* Identify high-leverage experience dimensions
-* Use interpretable, rating-anchored analysis
-* Ground conclusions in actual customer scores

-❌ **Does Not:**
-* Claim causality
-* Build prediction models
-* Auto-discover aspects
-* Generalize across airlines
+## Repository Structure

+- `notebook/` — Primary narrative artifact (analysis + explanation)
+- `src/` — Scrapping script
+- `data/` — Pre-processed review dataset
+- `assets/` — Supporting visuals

 ---

-## Approach
+## Limitations and Extensions

-**Sentiment Extraction:** Rule-based VADER applied only to aspect-specific sentences (not whole reviews)

-**Influence Measurement:** Directional lift—how much overall satisfaction improves when sentiment about an aspect shifts from negative to positive

-**Aspect Anchoring:** Analysis restricted to five airline-defined dimensions (seat comfort, cabin staff, food & beverage, ground service, value for money)

-This restraint preserves clarity over complexity.
+This analysis does not claim causality and does not generalize beyond the studied airline.

+Potential extensions include:
+- Temporal trend analysis
+- Cross-airline comparison
+- Controlled embedding-based aspect discovery

+Any extension should preserve the interpretability constraints used here.